-It will take you just over four hours to reach Alice Springs.
-If you need a break along the way, stop in for a meal at the small town of Ti Tree before continuing south.
+It will take you just over four hours to reach Alice Springs and if you need a break along the way, stop in for a meal at the small town of Ti Tree before continuing south.

 When you arrive at Alice Springs, admire the view of the magnificent Macdonnell Ranges, or even take a quick drive toward the mountains for a better view.

 In Alice Springs itself, visit the numerous Aboriginal art galleries and learn more about the cultural history of the area.
-For the best view in town, head to the top of Anzac Hill, where you'll be able to see Alice Springs and the Macdonnell Ranges in all their glory.
-It's also a great spot to watch the sunset.
+For the best view in town, head to the top of Anzac Hill, where you’ll be able to see Alice Springs and the Macdonnell Ranges in all their glory.
+This is also a great spot for sunset.